 One option for a specific upsell is a subscription model.
 This is a fantastic way to build CLV over time and get people locked into a purchase for the longer term.
 It’s why you see this so often with Ecommerce businesses, such as Loot Crates or the Dollar Shave Club.

 The final piece of the puzzle is getting your order to the customer right and on time.
 This should be true whether you do your own packaging or hire an order fulfillment company with a delivery guarantee.
-It’s part of what we do to ensure that people have a great experience every time they open a package.
+It’s part of what we do to ensure that people have a great experience every time they open a package, and also in the event that your customers need to return a package, make sure you have a returns management process in place!
+(This is a big boost from customer satisfaction)

 That’s a core goal of your business too.
 Every order should be right and lead to a smile.
 Enjoyment is a core part of boosting the CLV.